-16) Reduction of the cost of travel on duty, by developing and implementing criteria in order to reduce travel costs.
+17) Reduction of the cost of travel on duty, by developing and implementing criteria in order to reduce travel costs.
 The criteria should consider and aim at minimizing business travel, as far as possible, by prioritizing the allocation of staff from the regional and area offices, by limiting time on mission, through joint representation in meetings, and by rationalizing the number of staff sent on mission from various departments/divisions of the General Secretariat and the three Bureaux.

-17) Appeals to Member States to reduce to the minimum necessary the number of issues raised and the time devoted to their consideration at all conferences, assemblies and other meetings.

 18) Continued implementation by the Union of the comprehensive plan to improve the stability and predictability of the financial base of the Union, mobilizing the necessary resources and, inter alia, improving the management of internal corporate projects requiring significant long-term investments.

-19) Member States, Sector Members and other ITU members taking all possible measures to settle/eliminate arrears to the Union.

-20) Optimization of expenses related to maintenance, routine repair and renovation/reconstruction of the ITU buildings and facilities and to the provision of safety in accordance with applicable United Nations system standards.
+19) Optimization of expenses related to maintenance, routine repair and renovation/reconstruction of the ITU buildings and facilities and to the provision of safety in accordance with applicable United Nations system standards.

-21) Increased use of virtual meetings and remote participation in physical meetings in order to reduce and/or eliminate travel to meetings the proceedings of which are webcast and, preferably, captioned, including remote presentation of documents and contributions.
+20) Increased use of virtual meetings and remote participation in physical meetings in order to reduce and/or eliminate travel to meetings the proceedings of which are held interactively online and, preferably, captioned, with interpretation where necessary, including remote presentation of documents and contributions.
+It shall be necessary to ensure, however, the equal rights of physically present and remote participants in line with Resolution 167 (Rev. [Dubai, 2018]) of the Plenipotentiary Conference.

-22) Introduction of innovative cross-cutting means and working methods for improving the Union's productivity.
+21) Use of innovative cross-cutting means and working methods for improving the effectiveness of the Union's activities.

-23) Discontinuing to the greatest extent possible communications by fax and traditional postal mail between the Union and Member States, and replacing them with modern electronic communication methods.
+22) Discontinuing to the greatest extent possible communications by fax and traditional postal mail between the Union and Member States, and replacing them with modern electronic communication methods.